There are a lot of supplements out there that are hard to navigate. What is necessary and what is a waste of money?

 The typical dose is 3-5 grams per day depending on how much muscle mass you have.
 If you have more muscle mass = you need more creatine.

-"Am I gaining weight from it?"
+"Am I gaining weight from this?"

 "Does it work for me?"